DanioPurdue/Microbot-Project/README.md

 **Packages required:**

-OpenCV: Version 2.7?
+OpenCV: Version 3.0+

 CUDA: so far only the feature tracking approach used the CUDA library

-FlyCap SDK: The project is developed based on FlyCap camera, and the the SDK is included in the property sheet.
+FlyCap SDK: The project is developed based on FlyCap camera, and the the SDK is included in the property sheet.(**NOTE: Not compatible with new FlyCapture SDK right now**)

 The project should be run in **release** mode **not in debug** mode.
-The progamme can be switched to the debugg mode by installing OpenCV debugg library.
+The program can be switched to the debug mode by installing OpenCV debug library.
 Under both the `closeloop` and `color tracking` , you can find a folder called `image` which are the places where template images are stored.

-`tracking.cpp` contians the directory for the video that you want to load.
+`tracking.cpp` contains the directory for the video that you want to load.

 ```cpp
 // Open video file